minhng92/odoo-18-docker-compose/README.md

-# Installing Odoo 18.0 with one command (Supports multiple Odoo instances on one server).
+# Installing Odoo 18.0 for the emf1995.club community site.

 ## Quick Installation